 [The following information has been taken from USAID.]

-In Rwanda, coffee was until recently the country’s leading export.
+In Rwanda, coffee has historically been the country’s leading export.
 During the 1990s, coffee became a less dependable source of income for farmers, because low producer prices and a lack of premiums for quality coffee provided no incentives for investment in coffee production.
 The lack of coffee washing stations in Rwanda also served to decrease the product’s export value.

 What has been done?
 Since 2000, USAID has been the principal funder of technical assistance, training and targeted financial support to premium quality coffee production in Rwanda.